jsilter/hubwaydatachallenge/README.md

 Only the files in the main directory need to be available, they should all be in the same directory on a server.
 I've included the scripts used for pre-processing data, those are only useful if you plan on parsing the Hubway data yourself.
-That means everything under the "scripts" directory.
+That means everything under the "preprocessing_scripts" directory.

 ## Data Sources